-The following fee examples were used in developing the fee structure as it is proposed in this rule package.
-They illustrate the potential economic impact for two source categories.
+The following examples were used in developing the fee structure as it is proposed in this rule package and illustrate the potential economic impact for two source categories.
 More analysis on the overall permit fee and workload expected under the proposed rule changes can be found in Attachment B – Fee and Workload Analysis

-Example 1: Stationary Asphaltic Concrete Paving Plant:

-This type of facility would be Category 34a under the existing fee table.
-In a ten-year period a typical facility would pay:
+A stationary asphaltic concrete paving plant would be Category 34a under the existing fee table.
+Over a ten-year period, a typical facility would pay:

-10- annual compliance determination fees @ $2,870 each
+Annual compliance determination fees at $2,870 per year for ten years

-2 - renewal fees @ $1,318 each
+Renewal fees @ $1,318 each